brynportella/210621---UTA-SH---Java-MSA/Ethans Notes/Week5-Angular/AngularDay2.md

 You declare these properties inside of the export of the compoent class

 The easiest way to create a component is `ng generate component c-name` this will generate all the relevant files for a component

+# Data Binding

+In Angular, Data binding provides the communication between a component and the Dom

+Angular supports 1 way and 2 way data binding

+## 1-way data binding

+1-way data binding allows us to manipulate views through models, and its achieved through:

+- String interpolation: binding data from a typescript class to the template using the double curly braces {{}}

+- Property binding: allows us to bind values to the attributes of HTML elements

+- Event binding: allows us to bind DOM evetns such as keystrokes, button clicks, etc to a function in the component

+## 2-way data binding

+In 1-way data binding changes in the template are not reflected in the component, to solve this we use 2-way data binding

+This is achieve by combining property binding and event binding

+This is useful for gathering user input